Diahann Carroll, TV Trailblazer and Oscar Nominee, Dies at 84

 Diahann Carroll, star of the groundbreaking TV show Julia and roles on Dynasty and Grey's Anatomy, has passed away

-Legendary and award-winning actress Diahann Carroll —widely known for her trailblazing TV show Julia, as well as her roles on Dynasty and Grey’s Anatomy — died of cancer Friday in Los Angeles, her daughter, Susan Kay, told AP.
+Legendary and award-winning actress Diahann Carroll —widely known for her trailblazing TV show Julia, as well as her roles on Dynasty and Grey’s Anatomy — died of cancer Friday in Los Angeles, her daughter, Susan Kay, confirms to PEOPLE.
 She was 84.

 Born Carol Diahann Johnson to subway motorman John and nurse Mabel Johnson in the Bronx, New York, Carroll grew up in Harlem, where her family moved when she was an infant.
 Carroll started her career at 15, modeling for Essence magazine but her heart was in performing: “I always knew I had to do something that was in front of an audience,” Carroll told PEOPLE in 2008.